Rationality of Euler-Chow series and finite generation of Cox rings: Transcendental Euler-Chow Series

 By ``$n$ points $\{P_1, \cdots, P_n \} \in (\mathbb{P}^{r-1})^{p-1}$ in very general position", we mean that for $1\leq i\leq p-1$, the $i^{th}$ components $\{P_1^{(i)}, \cdots, P_n^{(i)} \}\in\mathbb{P}^{r-1}$ are in very general position.

-Note that a key fact in the proof of \cite[Theorem 3]{Mu2} is \cite[Lemma 3]{Mu1}, which says that exceptional divisors are dispensable as generators of the Cox ring.
-We observe that the proof of \cite[Lemma 3]{Mu1} implies that exceptional divisors generate extreme rays of the effective cone of $X$.
-Thus the proof of \cite[Theorem 3]{Mu2} implies that the effective cone of $X$ has infinitely many extreme rays.
+Note that a key fact in the proof of \cite[Theorem 3]{Mu2} is \cite[Lemma 3]{Mu1}, which says that exceptional divisors are indispensable as generators of the Cox ring.
+We observe that the proof of \cite[Lemma 3]{Mu1} implies that exceptional divisors generate extremal rays of the effective cone of $X$.
+Thus the proof of \cite[Theorem 3]{Mu2} implies that the effective cone of $X$ has infinitely many extremal rays.
 Therefore, $E^1(X)$ is transcendental by Corollary \ref{Transcendence 1}.

-\begin{cor} Let $r>2$ and $X$ be the blow-up of $(\mathbb{P}^{r-1})^{p-1}$ at $q$ points in very general position, where $p, q, r$ satisfy Inequality (\ref{EqME1}).
-Then the effective cone of $X$ has infinitely many extreme rays and the Euler-Chow series $E^1(X)$ is transcendental. \end{cor}
+\begin{cor} Let $r>2$ and $X$ be the blow-up of $(\mathbb{P}^{r-1})^{p-1}$ at $q$ points in very general position, where $p, q, r$ satisfy \eqref{EqME1} and $q>r$.
+Then the effective cone of $X$ has infinitely many extremal rays and the Euler-Chow series $E^1(X)$ is transcendental. \end{cor}

-With Corollary \ref{Transcendence 1} and Proposition \ref{ME5}, Corollary \ref{ME1} can be generalized in two directions as follows. \begin{thmm}[\thmref{THM001}] For every pair of integers $p>1$ and $r\geq 3$, let $q_0(r,p)$ be the minimal positive integer $q$ greater than $r$ and satisfying Inequality (\ref{EqME1}).
-Then $E^1(X)$ is transcendental in the following cases: \begin{enumerate} \item $X$ is the blow-up of $(\mathbb{P}^{r-1})^{p-1}$ at $\Lambda$, where $r\geq3$, $p\geq2$, $\Lambda$ is a finite set of points in $(\mathbb{P}^{r-1})^{p-1}$ and contains $q_0(r,p)$ points in very general position.
+With Corollary \ref{Transcendence 1} and Proposition \ref{ME5}, Corollary \ref{ME1} can be generalized in two directions as follows. \begin{thmm}[Theorem \ref{THM001}] For every pair of integers $p>1$ and $r>2 $, let $q_0(r,p)$ be the minimal positive integer $q$ greater than $r$ and satisfying \eqref{EqME1}.
+Then $E^1(X)$ is transcendental in the following cases: \begin{enumerate} \item $X$ is the blow-up of $(\mathbb{P}^{r-1})^{p-1}$ at $\Lambda$, where $r>2$, $p>1$, $\Lambda$ is a finite set of points in $(\mathbb{P}^{r-1})^{p-1}$ and contains $q_0(r,p)$ points in very general position.

-\item $X$ is the blow-up of the product $\mathbb{P}^{r_1-1}\times\cdots\times\mathbb{P}^{r_{p-1}-1}$ at a finite set $\Lambda$, where $p\geq 2$, $\Lambda$ lies on a linear subspace $(\mathbb{P}^{r_0-1})^{p-1}$ with $3\leq r_0\leq \text{min}_{i=1}^{p-1}(r_i)$ and contains $ q_0(r_0,p) $ points in very general position as points of $(\mathbb{P}^{r_0-1})^{p-1}$. \end{enumerate} \end{thmm}
+\item $X$ is the blow-up of the product $\mathbb{P}^{r_1-1}\times\cdots\times\mathbb{P}^{r_{p-1}-1}$ at a finite set $\Lambda$, where $p>1$, $\Lambda$ lies on a linear subspace $(\mathbb{P}^{r_0-1})^{p-1}$ with $2<r_0\leq \text{min}_{i=1}^{p-1}(r_i)$ and contains $ q_0(r_0,p) $ points in very general position as points of $(\mathbb{P}^{r_0-1})^{p-1}$. \end{enumerate} \end{thmm}